Alexsirguy/clipboard_health/README.md

 To login, make a post request to `/account/login`

-expample payload ```{
+ - example payload ```{
 username: "test",
 password: "testpassword"
 }```

-Copy the `token` created from the login response and use that as an authorization token for subquent request to the endpoints.
+Copy the `token` created from the login response and use that as an `authorization token` for subquent request to the endpoints.

 e.g `Authorization: Bearer ${token}`